Tel: 01642 242174 | Head Teacher: Mrs H Adams

 download the app

-Spellings of Year 5/6 statutory words
+Spellings of Year 5/6 statutory words (these can be found in the back of planners).

 Privacy Policy